May 18, 2016 seemed just like any other day.

 What is really important?

-What do I say and how do I act when my world is shaking and crumbling around me?
+What do I say and how do I act when my whole world is shaking and crumbling around me?
 What kind of character have I developed?

 I have had to answer these questions.